felipelino/java-hands-on/README.md

 #### How to Add and Configure Plugin

 * Read the documentation about the Plugin.
-* The documentation normally follow the same pattern.
+* The documentation normally follows the same pattern.
 * Search plugins that can solve an issue about build, example: generate proto-buf classes based in proto file; automatically change version of a code; run an external command or script

 ### Folder Structure